jim-brook/VariaRx/README.md

 # VariaRx
 Receive data from Varia bike radar to PC using .NET (x86).
-You will need to have Windows, ANT+ dongle, and driver to run.
+You will need to have Windows, ANT+ dongle, dongle driver, and a Varia unit to run.
 The project uses boilerplate code from Ant SDK to manage connection to device.
 The radar device profile is found in ANT+ProfileLib.dll.
 If anybody has the source for this .dll or a port to Linux please open an issue and let me know.

 To do's:

 Validate functionality of ThreatSideTargetX data from device

 Validate received data from multiple targets